 Health Literacy Out Loud (HLOL) podcasts are a lot like radio shows.
 You can listen in as Helen Osborne interviews those in-the-know about health literacy.
 You will hear why health literacy matters and learn practical ways to help.
 Unlike radio shows, you access Health Literacy Out Loud podcasts from the Internet.
-You simply download the files to a computer, iPod, or other MP3 device and then listen to the podcast whenever, wherever, and however you want.
+You simply download the files to a computer, cell phone, or other MP3 device and then listen to the podcast whenever, wherever, and however you want.

 Don’t worry if you have never downloaded or listened to a podcast before.
 Really, it’s easy!
 Here are answers to questions about Health Literacy Out Loud podcasts.